Derrickdong/SafeWheels/README.md

 5. You can search the destination and get the navigation from our app.
 Unfortunately, we would like to provide turn by turn navigation, but Google doesn't allow people to use the api.

+6. Once you have set the destination, the app would start timing, if the user couldn't make it to the destination for too long, the app would send a text message to the emergency contact with the user's current location.
+And if the user arrives the destination on time, the app would send a text message to emergency contact with an arrival message.

-6. You could save and edit your favorite destinations and navigate by one click.
+7. You could save and edit your favorite destinations and navigate by one click.